Neutral / cushion / high arch

 The Hoka One One Tracer 2 has a standard running shoe length.
 It accommodates the regular sizing preferences of runners.
 Regarding width, the choices are D – Medium for men and B – Medium for women.
 Its semi-curved shape mimics the natural curve of the human foot.

-High-Abrasion Lightweight Rubber is strategically placed in the high-wear areas of the outsole to protect the foam platform from the potentially abrasive nature of the roads.
+Similar to the well known Hoka One One Arahi 2, this shoe uses High-Abrasion Lightweight Rubber which is strategically placed in the high-wear areas of the outsole to protect the foam platform from the potentially abrasive nature of the roads.
 It also delivers traction.

 The RMAT component is made using a blend of rubber and EVA.
 Placed just before the anti-abrasion rubber, it serves to add a bit more cushioning and surface grip.